Jeff Porter (politician)

 Jeff Porter is an American businessman and politician from the state of Missouri.
 A Republican, Porter was elected to the Missouri House of Representatives from the 42nd District in 2018.
-Having succeeded Bart Korman, who was term limited, he represents Montgomery County and adjacent portions of Warren and Saint Charles counties.
+Having succeeded Bart Korman, who was term limited, he represented Montgomery County and adjacent portions of Warren and Saint Charles counties.
+In 2022, Porter ran for state senate from District 10, though lost in the primary to Travis Fitzwater.
+He was succeeded in the house by Jeff Myers.
 Porter was previously the mayor of Montgomery City for 15 years.
 He is also a local insurance and real estate agent.